 - Minimal size of 881MB (uncompressed amd64 size)

-- Based on qmcgaw/basedevcontainer, itself based on Alpine 3.13
+qmcgaw/basedevcontainer, itself based on Alpine 3.13 - Minimal custom

-- Configured to use Google’s Go language server gopls
+gopls,guru,dlv,gorename, etc. - Configured to use Google’s Go language server

-- Manage your host Docker from within the container using dockeranddocker compose
+git - Manage your host Docker from within the container using

 Setup